samirak93/iCXMedia_DS/readme.md

 We could immediately identify that there are overlapping features between different cluster, which could indicate their distance / similarity between children.
-Again using a hierarchical clustering affirms the fact that a child who possesses similar features can be easily identified and isolated amongst a group.
+Again using a hierarchical clustering affirms the fact that children who possesses similar features can be easily identified and isolated amongst a group.

-**<u>Overall cluster characteristics:</u>**
+**Overall cluster characteristics:**

+Combining all the things that were learnt so far, we could say that:

 ```
 Cluster 0: Mostly male children, aged around 12, choosing clothing and avoid drugs
 Cluster 1: Mostly female children, aged around 18, with proper sanitation
 Cluster 2: Mostly female children, aged around 12, with proper body wash
-Cluster 3: Equal proportion of children, aged around 8, with proper sanitation indication
+Cluster 3: Equal proportion of both gender, aged around 8, with proper sanitation indication
 ```

 <img src="/docs/cluster_c.png" alt="Clusters Explanation" width="600"/>